Using YouTube Analytics to Track Your Video Campaign

 You’ve launched your video campaign on YouTube and you’re starting to see the numbers climb in the public view counter.
 What do those numbers mean exactly?
 How can you translate them to find out what your audience likes and doesn’t like?

-is a powerful and effective tool for gauging how viewers find you, the percentage of each video that is watched, and other powerful analytics that help you effectively steer your video campaign and effectively use video for marketing
+YouTube Analytics is a powerful and effective tool for gauging how viewers find you, the percentage of each video that is watched, and other powerful analytics that help you effectively steer your video campaign and effectively use video for marketing.

 There are three kinds of reports in YouTube Analytics that chart your overall summary.